 Whether you’re looking to burn off some energy or simply relax and enjoy the sounds of the Watauga River, the Park has something for everyone.
 Upon arrival, stop in at the Park’s new Welcome Center to learn more about our natural resources, hear about upcoming events in the Park, and make a donation.
-The Welcome Center’s conference room is available for rent for meetings and other private events.
+The Welcome Center’s conference room is available for rent for meetings.

-When you’re ready to explore, a paved path circles the perimeter of the Park, measuring 0.75 miles around or do a figure 8 for a 0.97 mile walk.
+When you’re ready to explore, a paved path circles the perimeter of the Park, measuring 0.75 miles (outer loop) or 0.97 (figure 8).
 The path is open to walkers, joggers, cyclists, and skateboarders.

-The Watauga River runs along the Park’s northern boundary, and is home to world-class fly fishing.
-This portion of the Watauga is a delayed harvest trout stream, so be prepared to comply with fishing regulations.
-A North Carolina fishing license is required, and can be purchased from the Original Mast General Store, only 0.2 miles from the Park.
+The Watauga River runs along the Park’s northern boundary and is home to world-class fly fishing.
+This portion of the Watauga is a delayed harvest trout stream, so all visitors must comply with fishing regulations.
+A North Carolina fishing license is required, and can be purchased at the Original Mast General Store, only 0.2 miles from the Park.
 Fishing is also allowed in Dutch Creek, which runs along the Park’s southern boundary.
-Guided fly-fishing trips are available through the Park.
-For more information or to book a trip, contact us.

 Children are welcome to wade and tube in the Watauga, but please be respectful of those fishing.
 This section of the Watauga is shallow, and generally not appropriate for tubing by older children/adults.
 We ask that visitors do NOT move river rocks, as these provide essential habitat for river-dwelling animals.